-Positive Behavior Negative Behavior

-Awards Warning/reprimand

-Praise Time out, in or out of classroom
+Negative Behavior Warning/reprimand Time out, in or out of classroom Office referral Parent contact Parent/Teacher/Principal Conference Before/after-school detention Suspension

-Extra recess/activity time Office referral

-Responsible jobs for students Parent contact

-Letters to students and parents Parent/Teacher/Principal Conference

-Use of positive reinforcement Before/after-school detention

-Suspension

 Please see the Strong Foundations Discipline Policy for specific expectations for behavior and disciplinary actions.

 Bullying Policy: Please see page 21 for the bullying policy.